Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Evaluation

 \subsubsection{Sensitivity to Latency}

-To show the sensitivity of application performance to the amount of additional latency, \figurename~\ref{figure:varying latencies} shows application slowdown for 25 ns, 30 ns, and 35 ns for in-order cores (\ac{OOO} cores show comparable trends).
-As shown, reducing the additional latency to 25 ns from 35 ns reduces application slowdown by as much as half.
-This motivates latency improvements in photonic components or shorter rack distances.
+Thus far, we assumed 35 ns to cover 4 meters, which is the worst-case intra-rack distance in modern systems.
+Here, we assess whether improved photonics or shorter rack distances with lower latencies would greatly benefit application performance by comparing performance for 25 ns, 30 ns, and 35 ns.
+Results are shown in \figurename~\ref{figure:varying latencies}.
+For both in-order and \ac{OOO} cores, reducing the additional latency to 25 ns from 35 ns reduces application slowdown by about half.

-The overall average slowdown across all benchmarks is approximately \emph{13\% for both in-order cores and \ac{OOO} cores} without architectural remedies, for large PARSEC inputs, and ``B'' size NAS inputs.
-This considerably less than slowdowns quoted in past work for full-system disaggregation, furthering the case for intra-rack disaggregation.